NS2CDT/ns2_beta/README.md

             - Hydras can now shoot back from the last spot they were hit, so if you can hit them, they can hit you.
             - Damage reduced to 5 (down from 15)
         - Web
+            - Gorges can finish placing webs from much further away.
+Starting placement range is unchanged.
             - Now break on contact.
             - Snare now reduces movement speed by 66% and tapers off gradually over 2.5 seconds (up from 1.5 seconds)
             - Webs now turn invisible, only fading into view at 5 meters or closer.